coxlab/prednet/README.md

 # prednet

-Code and models accompanying [Deep Predictive Coding Networks for Video Prediction and Unsupervised Learning] (https://arxiv.org/abs/1605.08104) by Bill Lotter, Gabriel Kreiman, and David Cox.
+Code and models accompanying [Deep Predictive Coding Networks for Video Prediction and Unsupervised Learning](https://arxiv.org/abs/1605.08104) by Bill Lotter, Gabriel Kreiman, and David Cox.

 The PredNet is a deep recurrent convolutional neural network that is inspired by the neuroscience concept of predictive coding (Rao and Ballard, 1999; Friston, 2005).
-**Check out example prediction videos [here] (https://coxlab.github.io/prednet/).**
+**Check out example prediction videos [here](https://coxlab.github.io/prednet/).**

 The architecture is implemented as a custom layer<sup>1</sup> in [Keras] (http://keras.io/).
-It is compatible with both [theano] (http://deeplearning.net/software/theano/) and [tensorflow] (https://www.tensorflow.org/) backends.
+It is compatible with both [theano](http://deeplearning.net/software/theano/) and [tensorflow] (https://www.tensorflow.org/) backends.
-Tested on Keras 1.2.0 with Theano 0.9.0, Tensorflow 0.12.1, and Python 2.7.
+Tested on Keras 1.2.1 with Theano 0.9.0, Tensorflow 0.12.1, and Python 2.7.
 See http://keras.io/ for instructions on installing Keras and its list of dependencies.
-For Torch implementation, see [torch-prednet] (https://github.com/e-lab/torch-prednet).
+For Torch implementation, see [torch-prednet](https://github.com/e-lab/torch-prednet).
 <br>

 ## KITTI Demo

-Code is included for training the PredNet on the raw [KITTI] (http://www.cvlibs.net/datasets/kitti/) dataset.
+Code is included for training the PredNet on the raw [KITTI](http://www.cvlibs.net/datasets/kitti/) dataset.
 We include code for downloading and processing the data, as well as training and evaluating the model.
 The preprocessed data and can also be downloaded directly using `download_data.sh` and the **trained weights** by running `download_models.sh`.
 The model download will include the original weights trained for t+1 prediction, the fine-tuned weights trained to extrapolate predictions for multiple timesteps,  and the "L<sub>all</sub>" weights trained with an 0.1 loss weight on upper layers (see paper for details).